martymcflywa/ecu/year_1/sem_1/ENS1161_computer_fundamentals/07_week_7/lab_bases_and_number_representation.md

 ## 5: Convert the following hexadecimal numbers to binary

+- Rule to convert hex to binary
+	- Replace each digit with its binary equivalent
+	- Remove leading 0's
-Make groups of 4 digits.
-Replace each digit with its binary equivalent.
-Remove leading 0's.
-For tests, write out the table for binary equivalents for 0 through F, just like a truth table.
+	- For tests, write out the table for binary equivalents for 0 through F, just like a truth table.

 1. 3D
 	- 00111101